vezmaxwell/Ernestos_Escape/README.md

 **Day 8**

-Thursday was for the final bits of css and trying to fix some minor bugs.
+Thursday was for the final bits of CSS and trying to fix some minor bugs.
 I tidied up the code, took out unnecessary console logs and renamed some variables that no longer made sense.

 As the game started out with the idea of the original Frogger game where he is on land, my variable names reflected that.
 However, I made mine completely underwater when I started styling it.
 The variable names no longer made sense!
 I kept them during the build and changed them at the end.